The Eyes of Richard Cheney

 Neither then, nor at any other time, did the US intelligence services or anyone else have any such certainty.
-Nevertheless that same year, Cheney gave a classified one-to-one briefing to the then House majority speaker Richard K. Armey, in which he warned the Texan congressman that Saddam Hussein was ‘making rapid progress towards a suitcase nuclear weapon’ and that the threat from Iraq was ‘ more imminent than we want to portray to the public at large.’
+Nevertheless that same year, Cheney gave a classified one-to-one briefing to the then House majority speaker Richard K. Armey, in which he warned the Texan congressman that Saddam Hussein was “making rapid progress towards a suitcase nuclear weapon” and that the threat from Iraq was “more imminent than we want to portray to the public at large.”

-These assertions overcame Armey’s previous opposition to the war, even though Washington Post reporter Barton Gellman later claimed in a 2008 book that Cheney’s assertions ‘crossed so far beyond the known universe of fact that they were simply without foundation’.
+These assertions overcame Armey’s previous opposition to the war, even though Washington Post reporter Barton Gellman later claimed in a 2008 book that Cheney’s assertions “crossed so far beyond the known universe of fact that they were simply without foundation”.

-In 2001 he introduced what journalist Ron Suskind called the ‘one percent doctrine’, into the world, when he declared that ‘ If there’s a 1% chance that Pakistani scientists are helping al-Qaeda build or develop a nuclear weapon, we have to treat it as a certainty in terms of our response.
-It’s not about our analysis … It’s about our response.’
+Cheney has generally preferred the world of speculation to the universe of fact.
+In 2001 he introduced what journalist Ron Suskind called the ‘one percent doctrine’, into the world, when he declared that “If there’s a 1% chance that Pakistani scientists are helping al-Qaeda build or develop a nuclear weapon, we have to treat it as a certainty in terms of our response.
+It’s not about our analysis … It’s about our response.”

 This preference for ‘response’ over the tedious and essentially irrelevant process of ‘analysis’ is the essence of Cheney’s modus operandi.
 For Cheney, the fact that something bad could happen is as good as saying that it will happen, and what could happen is always worse than what has happened.

-‘I think that’s a possibility.
+“I think that’s a possibility.
 You know, I can’t say at this point specifically when something like that might happen.
-But it would be foolish of us to ignore the extent to which there are people who — terrorist-sponsoring states who have in fact tried to provide nuclear technology.’
+But it would be foolish of us to ignore the extent to which there are people who are terrorist-sponsoring states who have in fact tried to provide nuclear technology.”

-Thus there is not surprise to find him back on Fox News this month, warning ‘ I am absolutely certain that someday there will be another mass casualty attack against the United States.
-Except next time they will have far deadlier weapons.’
+Thus there is not surprise to find him back on Fox News this month, warning “I am absolutely certain that someday there will be another mass casualty attack against the United States.
+Except next time they will have far deadlier weapons.”

-They say that a prophet is never recognized in his own land.
+They say a prophet is never recognized in his own land.
 If only that were true in the case of Richard B. Cheney.

-If only more Americans like Richard Armey had not seen the world through his eyes, and looked at it through their own, then a lot of really bad things would not have happened, a lot of ‘folks’, as Barack Obama quaintly called them, would not have been tortured, and many, many people who are now dead would still be alive.
+If only more Americans like Richard Armey had not seen the world through his eyes, and looked at it through their own, then a lot of bad things would not have happened, a lot of ‘folks’, as Barack Obama quaintly calls them, would not have been tortured, and many, many people who are now dead would still be alive.